patsch/patsch.github.io/_posts/ios/2015-04-09-stringByAddingPercentEscapesUsingEncoding-is-a-bit-of-a-dud.markdown

 ---

-I'm writing this little iPhone App for my local soccer club; the idea is that it first identifies the player by scraping some of their details, in particular the club they play for, off the official FFA website, then the get the draw & results for that club from another site.
+I'm writing this little iPhone App for my local soccer club; the idea is that it first identifies the player by scraping some of their details, in particular the club they play for, off the official FFA website, then to get the draw & results for that club from another site.

 ### URL Encoding
 I usually go with [AFNetworking](https://github.com/AFNetworking/AFNetworking), but had already gotten a working setup that just used